 Human memory is a powerful but tricky thing.
 Memories shape our identity.
 Evocative senses — especially smells — can instantly trigger vivid memories.
 But memory can also mislead us.
 We have probably all encountered situations in which we misremembered things — from the trivial, like “Where did I put down my keys?” to the significant, such as how we met someone.

 Even collective memories, shared by large numbers of people, can turn out to be oddly wrong, a condition that has been dubbed the Mandela Effect.
-So, what’s the Mandela Effect?
+So, what is false memory?
 And what does it tell us about ourselves and the world around us?

 The Mandela Effect is named for South African statesman and civil rights activist Nelson Mandela.
 When he died in 2013, news of his death stirred up some surprising — and mysterious — memories.
 People around the world reported that they remembered hearing of his death decades earlier, in the 1980s.
 Some even vividly recalled watching his funeral on television, according to PRI.